hyperledger/fabric/docs/source/channel_update_tutorial.rst

   cd addOrg3
   ./addOrg3.sh up -c testchannel -s couchdb

-Now that we have confirmed we can add Org3 to our channel, we can go into detail about the channel update process that happened behind the scenes.
+Now that we have confirmed we can add Org3 to our channel, we can go through the steps to update the channel configuration that happened behind the scenes

 Bring Org3 into the Channel Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've used the ``addOrg3.sh`` script, you'll need to bring your network down.
+If you just used the ``addOrg3.sh`` script, you'll need to bring your network down.
 The following command will bring down all running components and remove the crypto
 material for all organizations: